-- If the OCOG choses to install Spectaculars, ensure that the following steps are taken: - Submit to the IOC and IPC, for the Olympic Games and the Paralympic Games respectively, all aspects, proposals and documentation related to the strategy, development, planning, installation, launch, operations and post-Games phase of every spectacular(s) for approval. - Ensure that a contractual agreement, defining the responsibilities and limitations of use, is concluded and that the IOC and/ or IPC has approved such agreement before any installation. - Ensure that, in the event that products or services to be procured in relation to the fabrication, installation and launch of a spectacular fall into the product category of either the OCOG's or the IOC's/ IPC's marketing partners (e.g. lighting requirements such as backlit, light boxes, spotlights, projection, etc.) the relevant partner(s) be offered, within a mutually agreed timeline, the opportunity to satisfy the procurement. - Ensure that any Paralympic spectaculars are unveiled after the Olympic Games have concluded (unless the IOC and the IPC agree differently). - If a Paralympic spectacular is approved as an Olympic Games-time installation, it is not to be placed within close proximity of an Olympic venue or an Olympic spectacular, in order to protect the identity of both events and enhance their respective recognition value.
+- If the OCOG chooses to install spectaculars, ensure that the following steps are taken: - Submit to the IOC and IPC, for the Olympic and Paralympic Games respectively, all aspects, proposals and documentation related to the strategy, development, planning, installation, launch, operations and post-Games phase of every spectacular(s) for approval. - Ensure that a contractual agreement, defining the responsibilities and limitations of use, is concluded and that the IOC and/or IPC has approved such agreement before any installation. - Ensure that, in the event that products or services to be procured in relation to the fabrication, installation and launch of a spectacular fall into the product category of either the OCOG's or the IOC's/IPC's Marketing Partners (e.g. lighting requirements such as backlighting, light boxes, spotlights, projection, etc.), the relevant partner(s) be offered, within a mutually agreed timeline, the opportunity to satisfy the procurement.

+- Ensure that any Paralympic spectaculars are unveiled after the Olympic Games have concluded (unless the IOC and the IPC agree differently). - If a Paralympic spectacular is approved as an Olympic Games-time installation, it is not to be placed within close proximity of an Olympic venue or an Olympic spectacular, to protect the identity of both events and enhance their respective recognition value.